Frequently Asked Questions

 All newsletters are published on our website.
 An archive of previous Wildcat newsletters are available HERE.
 Paper copies are also available just outside the office.

-How can I be involved at Wilson?
+How can I be involved at school?

-There are many ways to volunteer at Wilson — in the classroom, in the Volunteer Center, on field trips, at special events, and more!
+There are many ways to volunteer — in the classroom, in the Volunteer Center, on field trips, at special events, and more!
 There is a good chance that your skills and interests can be aligned with a volunteer activity!

 If your schedule prevents you from volunteering during school hours, the Volunteer Center can pair you with some at-home jobs.